deragon/autopoweroff/README.md

 The following are features to be added in future releases.

+* Move to Python 3.
+* Move to systemd.
+* Ignore accelerator when available.
 * Detect activity from a remote login, either it be console or an X session.
   Currently, if someone is working remotly on the computer, this will go undetected and Autopoweroff will proceed with the shutdown if all other